Immobilization FAQ

 To remove the boot:

-3. Pay all citations and immobilization fees over the phone or the bootview portal.
+• Pay all outstanding citations and immobilization fees

 • Can I pay the citations online instead of calling?